The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 You can easily spend several days in Mljet — but its highlights can be done in a day trip from Dubrovnik.

 Want to get lunch?
-Pizza and beer at Pizzeria Levanat in the town of Pomena was a great way to refuel after the hike.
+Pizza and beer at Pizzeria Levanat in the town of Pomena is a great way to refuel after the hike.

 That being said, double-check the ferry schedule for all your days, as it can vary, and some days give you more hours on the island than others.
-Try to maximize your time on Mljet.
-The ferry takes about 90 minutes and costs 100 kuna ($16) each way.
+The Dubrovnik – Polace ferry takes about 90 minutes and costs 10 EUR ($10 USD) each way.
+The Dubrovnik – Pomena ferry is about 10 minutes faster and costs 10 EUR ($10 USD) more.

 The Red History Museum is a time capsule from the sixties and seventies.